Braess' Paradoxes in Coupled Power and Transportation Systems: Necessary and Sufficient Conditions

 \section{Necessary and Sufficient Conditions}

 The previous sections demonstrate through simple coupled systems that \textit{all types of BPs can occur}.
-In this section, we explore BPs in \textit{general systems}.
-Specifically, we aim to identify \emph{analytical} characterizations, i.e., necessary and sufficient conditions, of the occurrences of various types of \mh{BPs}, leading to managerial insights on the interaction between the power and transportation networks, and computational tools to screen \jqe{BP} for complex real-world systems. \jqe{We do this for progressively more complex power network settings, starting with the uncongested power network case in \S \ref{subsec:uncongested} and fully congested radial/tree power network case in \S \ref{subsec:completely_congested}.
-We then give our most technical results for the radial power network with arbitrary congestion patterns case in \S\ref{subsec:general_networks}, building upon results and insights from the uncongested and fully congested cases, where the power line congestion effectively partitions the power network into a collection of uncongested regions interconnected by congested lines.} Subsequently, in \S \ref{sec:detection_general_networks}, we develop a computational framework to screen \mh{BP} for general systems where the power network \textit{may not be} radial.
+In this section, we explore BPs in \textit{general coupled systems}.
+Specifically, we aim to identify \emph{analytical} characterizations, i.e., necessary and sufficient conditions, of the occurrences of \mh{BPs}, and computational tools to screen BP for real-world systems.
+We do this for progressively more complex power network settings, starting with the uncongested power network case in Section \ref{subsec:uncongested}, and then the \emph{radial} power network with arbitrary congestion pattern case in Section~\ref{subsec:arbitrary_pattern}.
+Subsequently, we briefly discuss in Section \ref{sec:detection_general_networks} how to screen BP for general systems where the power network is not radial.